This account is created for reflecting on timeless classics along with some flawed ones. We will discuss movies and everything around it.

 This is unquestionably Bertoluccis most personal film

-This one is centred on a man named Dottore Marcello Clerici.
+This one is centered on a man named Dottore Marcello Clerici.
 The film focuses on three important facets of his life.
-The first one is romantic alliance with Guilia, whom he intends to marry because she offers him a chance at normal life.
+The first one is a romantic alliance with Guilia, whom he intends to marry because she offers him a chance at a normal life.
 The second one is his friendship with Italo Montanari, a man he shares a close bond with due to their similar political views and their socially awkward behavior.
 The third, and the one which occupies the most screen time, is his professional commitment to a secret organization where he works as a spy for the supreme authority.
-Their organization wants to suppress those opposing anti-Semitic wave and will not tolerate dissent.
+Their organization wants to suppress those opposing the anti-Semitic wave and will not tolerate dissent.
 It is easier to foresee that all three will overlap in some way leading to a volcanic turmoil for the Clerici.
 He is tasked with assassinating professor Quadri, a leftist exiling in Paris, who had once taken a shine on Clerici during his college days.
 Clerici decides to honeymoon there with the ulterior motive of completing the job.

 Marcello's life is based on a lie.
 A chance encounter with a chauffeur named Lino leads to a tragic accident.
 Here, Bertolucci remotely explores the themes of homosexuality and indiscipline.
-This incident has such a negative effect on the man that he decides to change his outlook entirely and live a life that is acceptable by others.
+This incident has such a negative effect on the man that he decides to change his outlook entirely and live a life that is acceptable to others.
 Such a drastic step expectedly causes a psychic strain on him.
 He adopts the pervasive ideology of the time irrespective of his own discomfort for the same.
 He may have a bohemian soul but wishes to settle down because that is what people do.
-He is an atheist but agrees for a confession so as to satisfy his fiancé's traditional Roman Catholic parents.
+He is an atheist but agrees to a confession so as to satisfy his fiancé's traditional Roman Catholic parents.
 So while he climbs the steps of the social order his humanity witnesses a moral downfall.
-Italo mentions in a scene that a normal man is a true brother, a true citizen and a true patriot.
-Pat comes Clerici's reply that it means being a true fascist.
-Needless to say all the focal characters here are injected with their part in the sect.
+Italo mentions in a scene that a normal man is a true brother, a true citizen, and a true patriot.
+Pat comes to Clerici's reply that it means being a true fascist.
+Needless to say, all the focal characters here are injected with their part in the sect.
 Even Guila for that matter plays the societal part when she mentions knowing about his secret activities but not caring about the same since she is 'a loving wife.'

 More than anything else, The Conformist should be regarded as a glimpse of what was to come ahead from the talented Bertolucci.
 Many shots in the film are done with utmost beauty that you can only laud the man at the helm.
 The rainy scene between Clerici and Manganiello in the car objectively has a viper on the windshield acting like a wedge between them that intends to highlight the difference in the natures and deliberations of the two men.
-The scene towards the end between the married couple with one standing in the room and the other in hallway highlights the distance in their relationship.
+The scene towards the end between the married couple with one standing in the room and the other in the hallway highlights the distance in their relationship.
 Clerici's outrage for his repressed sexuality is also esthetically shot.
 Even the scene in Paris between the two wives at the dance hall is rich and hints at lesbian awakenings.
 The scene where supporters of the newly elected democratic leader sweep the fascist supporter Italo with them is another highlight and so is Clerici's reunion scene with Professor Quadri.
 Vittorio Storaro elevates the film with his magnificent cinematography.